Three Reasons to Start Prioritizing European Accessibility Act Compliance Now

 Often, organizations assume that compliance with digital accessibility laws starts and stops with a one-time audit, followed by the remediation of any issues identified in that audit.
 Once they’ve achieved conformance with technical digital accessibility standards, they believe their work is done.

 In the case of the EU Accessibility Act, the presumed technical standard for compliance is EN 301 549.
 This European standard currently incorporates version 2.1 A and AA of the Web Content Accessibility Guidelines, or WCAG (it’s currently being updated to adopt WCAG 2.2) and includes additional requirements for hardware and mobile apps.
-But conforming with EN 301 549 accessibility standards is just one step toward meeting the law’s requirements.
+However conforming with EN 301 549 accessibility standards is just one step toward meeting the law’s requirements.

 Many national laws adopting the EAA mandate that organizations also implement processes that support a continuous accessibility program—such as regular reporting, ongoing monitoring, and training.
 These practices ultimately help organizations maintain the accessibility of their digital experiences over time, reducing the risk that updates introduce new barriers for users.
 And because establishing a sustainable program won’t happen overnight, it’s wise to get started now.